 ACN 003 700 721.

-I/We, of , being a member/members of the abovenamed company, appoint of or, in his or her absence, of as my/our proxy to vote for me/us on my/our behalf at the annual general/general meeting of the company to be held on and at any adjournment of that meeting.

-† This form is to be used in favour of/against the resolution.
+I/We, e, of , being a member/members of the /members of the abovena med company, appoint of or, in his or her absence, of as my/our proxy to vote for me/us on my/our behalf at the annual general/general meeting of the company to be held on and at any adjournment of that meeting. † This form is to be used in favour of/against the resolution.
+Signed o n . out whichever is not desired. † To be i nserted if desired.

-Signed on .

-- Strike out whichever is not desired. - [†] To be inserted if desired.

-99. Receipt of proxy documents
+98. Receipt of proxy documents

-- 99.1 For an appointment of a proxy for a meeting of the Company's members to be effective, the following documents must be received by the Company at least 48 hours before the meeting: - (1) the proxy's appointment; and - (2) if the appointment is signed or otherwise authenticated by the appointor's attorney the authority under which the appointment was signed or authenticated or a certified copy of the authority. - 99.2 If a meeting of the Company's members has been adjourned, an appointment and any authority received by the Company at least 48 hours before the resumption of the meeting are effective for the resumed part of the meeting. - 99.3 The Company receives an appointment or authority: - (1) when it is received at any of the following: - (a) the Company's registered office; or - (b) a place or electronic mail address specified for the purpose in the notice of meeting; - if the notice of meeting specifies other electronic means that a member may give the document when the document given by those means is received by the Company and complies with rules 97.2 and 97.3. - 99.4 An appointment of a proxy is ineffective if there is a requirement in the notice of meeting that:
+- 98.1 For an appointment of a proxy for a meeting of the Company's members to be effective, the following documents must be received by the Company at least 48 hours before the meeting: - (1) the proxy's appointment; and - (2) if the appointment is signed or otherwise authenticated by the appointor's attorney the authority under which the appointment was signed or authenticated or a certified copy of the authority. - 98.2 If a meeting of the Company's members has been adjourned, an appointment and any authority received by the Company at least 48 hours before the resumption of the meeting are effective for the resumed part of the meeting. - 98.3 The Company receives an appointment or authority:

-- (a) the transmission be verified in a way specified in the notice; or - (b) the proxy produce the appointment and authority (if any) at the meeting;
+- (1) when it is received at any of the following: - (a) the Company's registered office; or - (b) a place or electronic mail address specified for the purpose in the notice of meeting; or - (2) if the notice of meeting specifies other electronic means that a member may give the document when the document given by those means is received by the Company and complies with rules 96.2 and 96.3. - 98.4 An appointment of a proxy is ineffective if there is a requirement in the notice of meeting that: - (a) the transmission be verified in a way specified in the notice; or - (b) the proxy produce the appointment and authority (if any) at the meeting;